rudenkoRD/Brain-Up-Quiz-app/README.md

-# brainup_quiz_app
+# BrainUp:QuizApp

-Quiz app
+Create, share and take a variety of quizzes

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is build using Flutter,Dart and Firestore framework as database for storing quizzes and to register users

 A few resources to get you started if this is your first Flutter project: